 Beware of drinks

 As your shrinking tummy can’t accommodate much food, be careful not to send your brain the message that it is full by filling up on liquids while eating.
 Try to keep your drinks separate to your snacks/meals.
-This will also help to reduce reflex, as will going for a walk immediately after eating meals.
+This will also help to reduce reflux, as will going for a walk immediately after eating meals.